sewh/watchme/README.md

 watchme
 =======

-watchme is a simple replacement for the [acme watch command](https://github.com/9fans/go/tree/master/acme/Watch) that is cross-platform (thanks to fsnotify), a bit simpler in implementation, and probably much more naive.
+watchme is a tool to run a shell command inside of an [acme](https://en.wikipedia.org/wiki/Acme_(text_editor)) window whenever a file has been modified.

-This is heavily based on the original watch source code, which can be found at the link above.
+It is heavily inspired (and based upon) the original [acme watch command](https://github.com/9fans/go/tree/master/acme/Watch).
+Unlike the original watch command, watchme is cross-platform and forces the user to choose what files they are interested in monitoring with a [glob](https://en.wikipedia.org/wiki/Glob_(programming)).

 ## Installation